-6 questions about traveling with marijuana, answered
+Advice | 6 questions about flying with marijuana, answered

 Can I fly with CBD?

-As long as your CBD product contains no more than 0.3 percent THC, or is approved by FDA, you can bring it on a flight.
+As long as your CBD product contains no more than 0.3 percent THC, or is approved by the Food and Drug Administration, you can bring it on a flight.
 If the product is a liquid or food, it must comply with the usual TSA carry-on policy (3.4 ounces or less per liquid item, for example).

-Note: This story has been updated to reflect regulations as of September 2022.